 One of the best forms of exercise to strengthen your body is Pilates.
 This is because Pilates focuses on engaging the transverse abdominis which is the lower ab muscle.
 This is key to performing exercises in proper form.
 Even exercises you may not associate with the core like squats and lunges.
 You need to strengthen your core to have a strong body overall.

 You may or may not complain of an aching back every time you try squats or lunges.
 But if you focus on pulling your navel in towards the spine throughout each exercise.
 You will be able to do the squats and lunges without any pain at all.

-Depending on your situation you can get in some decent Pilates exercises at home or at a class.
+Depending on your situation you can get in some decent Pilates exercises at home or a class.
 Due to the current situation, we’re probably going to have to go with the home option.
 Practicing these low-impact routines can help ease back pain and prevent it.
 Pilates focuses on exercises that strengthen the core.
 It is also an evidence-based rehabilitation method for treating low back pain.
 Instructors explain that Pilates offers so many options to access your core muscles for all different fitness levels, ages, and body types.
 It also combines deep breathing and short, precise movements that strengthen your deep abdominal and back muscles.

 Here are a few Pilates moves that target various parts of your core:

 How to do them: Lie on your stomach with your arms extended, your head and neck lifted off the floor.
-At the same time, lift opposite leg and arm, hold for a moment, and return them back to starting position.
+At the same time, lift the opposite leg and arm, hold for a moment, and return them to starting position.
 Repeat on the other side.

-What they work: Every time you tilt, twist, or arch your back, you engage your multifidus.
+How they work: Every time you tilt, twist, or arch your back, you engage your multifidus.
 This is a series of tiny muscles that are attached to the spinal column and stabilize the vertebrae.
 Doing exercises to strengthen them to keep them limber is vital.

 How they help your back: Exercises that start from a stomach-down position like Swimmers fire up the multifidus so that it supports your spine better.